ebsaral/pv-docker/README.md

 PR: Performance ratio, coefficient for losses (default: .75)

-`http://localhost:5001` -> Where you retrieve messages from Redis (cache method) and export as csv after applying PV simulator manager (`pv_app.managers.PVCalculationManager`).
+`http://localhost:5001` : Where you retrieve messages from Redis (cache method) and export as csv after applying PV simulator manager (`pv_app.managers.PVCalculationManager`).
 Same page displays the number of items waiting in Redis database to be exported if you click on refresh.
 After the export, the redis database gets flushed.

+`docker-compose up pv`

+### Consumer Service

+When the messages get pushed to RabbitMQ, another consumer app listens to the queue and writes the collected data into Redis.
+Check the container `consumer`

 ### RabbitMQ Service